typescript-cheatsheets/react/README.md

 ## Typing DefaultProps

-It is easy to [type defaults for functional components](https://twitter.com/GeeWengel/status/1000242363376205825), but there is some debate in the community on how to type the `static defaultProps` field for class-based components.

 It is easy to type a defaultProps static member of a React component.
 There's more than one way to do it, but since we want to show the neatest code as possible we choosed to propose this way of implementing them: